AreebaSalman/LIFE4136-Rot2-GP4/README.md

 - Gene count tables.
 - Identification of differentially expressed genes between conditions for both organisms.
 ## Requirements & Installations
 All analyses were performed on the **Ada High-Performance Computing (HPC) cluster** using a Linux-based environment.
 It is recommended to run this pipeline on a Linux system or HPC environment with sufficient memory and CPU resources.
 Several different packages were used to complete this project.
-A Requirements.txt file also present in the repository contains downloading and installation steps.
+The Requirements.txt file in this repository contains a detailed list of packages and installation steps.
 ## Getting Started
 ### Install Conda
 To install Conda on Ubuntu, download the Miniconda installer and run the following commands: